 Image: Thunor Web quality control plot examples.
 Left: Box plot of control DIP rates by plate and cell line.
 Right: Plate map showing DIP rate as a heat map across a plate.
 Positive DIP rates are shown in orange; negative in blue.

-Quality Control plots are used for checking for experimental anomalies within a dataset.
-Currently, these plots are only available for datasets with multiple time points, which allows DIP rate calculation.
+Quality Control plots are used to check for experimental anomalies within a dataset.

 - Control DIP Box Plot shows the distribution of control DIP rates across each plate as a box plot.
 This can be used to spot plates with a wide distribution of control proliferation rates, or large differences in control proliferation rates across different plates with the same cell line.